 To create a custom label, hover over your name at the top right of any Fountain page and click on 'Company Settings.'
-From there, click on the 'Label' link in the left navigation bar under "App settings" to add your new custom label.
+From there, click on the 'Labels' link in the left navigation bar under "App settings" to add your new custom label.
 Click "Manage Labels" to add the new label.

 Once you create the label, you'll need to select the Openings and stages that this applies to, and you will then be able to see it in the applicant table.
 When you click on the label, it activates it to green:

 To make a rule that if all labels are selected, move to the next stage, enable the option in the Workflow Editor:

 Scheduler stages are used to manage the scheduling process with applicants.
 If your Workflow Editor settings have the scheduler message auto-sending when an applicant enters the stage, you'll immediately see the "Sent Scheduler" label applied to the applicant:

 To track the progress of the applicant in this stage, the initial state is 'Haven't scheduled', signifying that the applicant has yet to select as time slot.
 The grey color indicates that this label will 'light up' once the action has completed.